 Cherry Mojito

 A refreshing pink cocktail in a tall glass garnished with a cherry on top.
 The drink contains ice, lime wedges, and mint leaves, with a metal straw.
 A bowl of cherries is blurred in the background on a white marble surface.

-• Alcohol-free: Replace the rum with more soda water or a splash of cherry juice for extra flavor.
+• Non-alcoholic version: Skip the rum and add extra soda water, or use a splash of cherry juice for more flavor.

-• Berry mojito: Combine the cherries with fresh raspberries or blackberries in the simple syrup for a mixed berry flavor.
+• Berry mojito: Add some fresh raspberries or blackberries to the syrup when you make it for a mixed berry version.

+Cherry Mojito